acend/kubernetes-basics-training/content/en/setup/04/_index.md

 If you don't want to memorize all `kubectl` options then use the `kubectl` cheat sheet: <https://kubernetes.io/docs/reference/kubectl/cheatsheet/>
 {{% /onlyWhenNot %}}
 {{% onlyWhen openshift %}}
-If you don't want to memorize all `oc` options then use the `oc` cheat sheet: <https://developers.redhat.com/cheat-sheets/red-hat-openshift-container-platform>
+If you don't want to memorize all `oc` options (and have a Red Hat Login) then use the `oc` cheat sheet: <https://developers.redhat.com/cheat-sheets/red-hat-openshift-container-platform>
 {{% /onlyWhen %}}